pratikunterwegs/pathomove/README.md

 - Mass job submission to an HPC cluster: The function `use_cluster` in `R/fun_use_cluster.R` can be used to run multiple replicates of this simulation, or multiple parameter combinations; *please use this advanced functionality carefully.*

 - Multi-threading caveat for high-performance computing clusters: When using (an Ubuntu-based) HPC cluster, multi-threading may not work, even when the cluster has TBB available and loaded.
 It is not entirely clear why.
-When using an HPC cluster, set `nThreads = 1`, to use single-threaded alternatives of multi-threaded functions.
+When using an HPC cluster, set `multithreaded = FALSE`, to use single-threaded alternatives of multi-threaded functions.

 - MacOS: This package likely does _not_ work on MacOS.
 This is related to using Intel's TBB library for multi-threading.
 Users can try to use the single-threaded option at their own risk.